 Select the check box to allow documents to be marked as "Approval Postponed" for an approval activity.
 There are situations where a document cannot be approved because some conditions have not been met but there is nothing wrong with the document itself.
 The approval option called "Postpone Approval" can be used in these conditions.
 Once the "postpone approval" option is selected, the workflow is immediately terminated and the status of the document will be set to "Approval Postponed".
 A workflow can be started on the same version of a document that has been marked as "approval postponed".
 If this option is not enabled then the "approval postponed" option is not available when approving documents.

 If this option is enabled, then:

 If the workflow is automatically restarted, in the "Select one or more steps to restart from" area, click the … to select the step or steps to restart from.
-You can restart the workflow from a previous activity or return back to the initiator.
-If more than one option is selected, then the participant postponing the workflow will be required to select the activity to restart from.
+The workflow can be restarted from a previous activity, return back to the initiator, or insert a one-time review activity:

 Microsoft Word and PDF documents can be automatically converted to PDF format upon completion of the activity.
 A summary page can also be appended to the end of the document which can include workflow and document information.
 Click … to set the PDF conversion options.
 See Converting Documents to PDF for more information.